rougier/scientific-visualization-book/rst/coordinates.rst

 Transformations are quite powerful tools even though you won't manipulate them too often in your daily life.
-But there are some few cases where you'll be happy to know about them.
+But there are a few cases where you'll be happy to know about them.
 You can read further on transforms and coordinates with the `Transformation tutorial`_ on the matplotlib website.